-It is with great excitement that I welcome each and every student, and family, to Great Hearts Monte Vista and to the community that we have built.
-I am grateful that you have chosen to join us in the journey to educate your scholars in the liberal arts tradition, and to give your own students the opportunity to participate in a rigorous curriculum, that is infused with the study of virtues, so that your students have the opportunity not only to excel in academics, but also as young men and women who also have the opportunity to develop their character as well throughout their time at Great Hearts.
+It is with great excitement that I welcome you and your child to Great Hearts Monte Vista South, and to the community we have built over the last six years.
+I am grateful you have chosen to partner with us in the liberal arts tradition, and to give your child the opportunity to participate in a rigorous curriculum that is infused with the study of virtues.
+At Great Hearts our students have the opportunity, not only to excel in academics, but to develop their character throughout their time at Great Hearts.

-As you begin your journey here at Great Hearts Monte Vista South, or continue it, whichever the case may be, we ask that you join in enthusiastically as a part of our parent community, and our Monte Vista family.
-I sincerely believe that the bonds that we build together as a community of learners, and as supporters of the philosophy of classical, liberal arts education, will help our students grow into lifelong learners who truly want to continue to immerse themselves in classical tradition.
-They will become individuals who see the value in rigor, in literature, and in that which is good, true, and beautiful.
+Whether you are beginning your journey here at Great Hearts Monte Vista South, or continuing it, we ask that you join in enthusiastically as a part of our Monte Vista family.
+Through the bonds we build together as a community of learners and supporters of the philosophy of liberal arts education, we will help our students grow into lifelong learners, who immerse themselves in classical tradition.
+They will become individuals who see the value in rigor, in literature, and in all that is good, true, and beautiful.